CheatPunch/Rust-Cheat-Template/README.md

 Start developing your own cheat with this template

 # Getting started
-To add more features to your first cheat download a .NET decompiler (dnSpy, ILSpy, etc).
+To add more features to your cheat download a .NET decompiler (dnSpy, ILSpy, etc).
 Go to Rust/RustClient_Data/Managed and disassemble Assembly-CSharp.dll, it contains most of the game code.

 # Example: DebugCamera / Freecam